 1000 items found for your search.
 If no results were found please broaden your search.

-Each week The Numbers Game breaks down one Dartmouth sports statistic.
+Each week The Numbers Game will break down one Dartmouth sport’s statistic.

 The four NBA powerhouses battling for the Larry O’Brien Trophy seem to have grabbed the attention of the basketball and sports world.
 But for the majority of basketball fans, the season has already ended.
 We take a look at six playoff teams facing pivotal summers that will shape the trajectory of their respective franchise.

 Matt Giegerich ’19 first picked up a squash racquet at around 8-years-old, following in his brother Brian Giegerich ’18’s footsteps.
 Matt Giegerich never though he would become a college squash player, but this past year he was named Dartmouth men’s squash’s team Most Valuable Player for contributing to the squad’s historic season.

 This week, The Dartmouth had a chance to talk with standout cornerback Vernon Harris ’16.
 The 6-foot-2-inch Fort Lauderdale, Florida native was recently signed by the Kansas City Chiefs.
 Harris left school early to participate in the Chiefs’ rookie mini-camp and is now preparing himself for training camp at which he will fight to make the 53-man regular season roster.
 In total, eight Dartmouth seniors have earned professional opportunities this year.